g2384/Life-In-The-UK/Facts.md

 ### Charles II

-- In May 1660, Parliament invited Charles II to come back from exile in The Netherlands.
+- In May 1660, Parliament invited Charles II to come back from exile in The **Netherlands**.
 He was crowned King Charles II of England, Wales, Scotland and Ireland.
 Charles II made it clear that he had ‘no wish to go on his travels again’.
 - He understood that he could not always do as he wished but would sometimes need to reach agreement with Parliament.
 Generally, Parliament supported his policies.
 The Church of England again became the established official Church.
 Both Roman Catholics and Puritans were kept out of power.
 - Charles II was interested in science.
 During his reign, the **Royal Society** was formed to promote ‘natural knowledge’.
 This is the oldest surviving scientific society in the world.
 Among its early members were **Sir Edmund Halley**, who successfully predicted the return of the comet now called Halley’s Comet, and Sir Isaac Newton.
 - Charles II had no legitimate children.
 He died in 1685.